Luzkan/smells/content/smells/speculative-generality.md

 #### **Increased Complexity**

-Each additional method, class or module increases the required time and effort to understand it as a whole.
+Each additional method, class, or module increases the required time and effort to understand it as a whole.

 ### Examples